 The feeling I got when I walked around all day barefoot one summer was bliss!
 It felt like it reduced tension and I just felt better.
 I didn’t know at the time that it was ACTUALLY reducing inflammation and stress, physically in the body but we’ll get to that.

 I just liked the feeling of my feet on the ground.
 Whatever the surface..
 Grass, Tarmac, Soil or sand.
 It felt lovely!
 But turns out, there was more to it than just ‘feeling nice’.

 It feels really nice, but there are actually a lot of surprising health benefits to walking barefoot.
 These benefits come from the position of your feet when they’re not guided by shoes, and the connection between your feet and the earth.
 Here are some of the main benefits of walking barefoot..

-When you walk without shoes, you’re not really experiencing the surface.
+When you walk with shoes, you’re not really experiencing the surface you’re walking on.
 It’s pretty obvious, but you’re not connecting with the ground, and you’re less aware of the amazing textures of the ground.

 The earth meanwhile, has a NEGATIVE charge. (the free radicals have a positive charge).
 This means when you come into contact with the earth, with your bare feet, you’re discharging yourself, and this means you’re allowing all the excess energy to go into the ground.

 Doing this for about 30-60 minutes a day will allow you a vast improvement in your energy and overall well being.
 You’ll feel less lethargic and more able to go and do things.
 You’ll have a much lower level of inflammation and you’ll even sleep better.

 But actually, it’s so much more important than that.
 You see, free radicals are actually super dangerous particles, for a number of reasons.
 They’re created by our bodies as a by product of metabolism, so we can’t avoid them.